kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-design.md

 title: "New Website 2020: Design"
 date: 2020-07-21T08:00:00+02:00
 author: Stefan Imhoff
-description: This is the second of three parts in a series of articles about the process of creating my new website.
+description: This is the second of three parts in a series of essays about the process of creating my new website.
 This one shows the design process for my website.
 tags:
   - design
 ---